 Shooting during golden hour is a well-known trick of the trade, and Paris during the golden hour is about as magical as it can get.
 As golden hour occurs an hour before sunset, it does take a bit of planning and preparation to make sure you take advantage of that pocket of time.
-Taking a photo along the colourful Rue Crémieux or the streets of Montmarte at this time makes the buildings and cobblestone streets look that much more vibrant.
+Taking a photo along the colorful Rue Crémieux or the streets of Montmarte at this time makes the buildings and cobblestone streets look that much more vibrant.

 Golden hour is also a great time for rooftop shoots, as it looks like the whole city is awash with a soft glow.
-When it comes to your wardrobe, a golden hour shoot is the best time for clean neutrals like a classic trench coat; dressing up in loud colours may detract from the surroundings.
+When it comes to your wardrobe, a golden hour shoot is the best time for clean neutrals like a classic trench coat; dressing up in loud colors may detract from the surroundings.

 Don't forget to check out this article about some useful tips for a romantic sunset photoshoot.